miracle2k/wsconfig/README.rst

 dpkg
     Install dpkg packages on Debian-systems, using apt-get.

+brew
+    Installs a formula via homebrew; Preferred over the native command because the latter returns an error code if the requested formula is already installed.

 link
     Create a symbolic link.
 Both pathnames can be relative to the config file itself, wsconfig will properly construct the link target path.